 Students who live in Residence Life Housing agree to following the terms and conditions in the Residence Life Housing Agreement .
 Burning candles are a prohibited item in residence halls.
 Candles with wicks, both new or previously burned, are also prohibited because they present a potential for burning and therefore are considered the same as a burning candle.
 If you want to keep wax candles in your room, then you must remove the wick.
-Even better, consider purchasing flameless candles (doc) that provide the look and feel of wax candles but without the fire hazard posed by the open flame.
+Even better, consider purchasing flameless candles that provide the look and feel of wax candles but without the fire hazard posed by the open flame.
 The EH&S Office staff has a limited number of flameless votive candles that they will loan to campus-sponsored organizations for special events.
-For more info, call 221-2146.
+For more info, view the Flameless Candles (pdf) brochure or call 221-2146.

 The following is a list of candle safety tips for students, faculty, and staff who may burn candles in their off-campus residences and/or homes.